-CUES sat down with teachers, students, administrators and staff to talk about the lessons they’re learning as they participate in this comprehensive project.
+East has been featured in videos produced by the University and media outlets.
+In addition, CUES sat down with teachers, students, administrators, and staff to talk about the lessons they’re learning as they participate in this comprehensive project.
 The videos featured here share their successes, their struggles, and their plans going forward so that others who are interested in urban education reform may learn from their insights.
-The videos are organized by topic below:

 East utilizes an innovative leadership structure which is unlike the more familiar, hierarchical model that locates responsibility and confidence in one or two administrators.
 The practice of distributed leadership is moving the school toward the idea that leadership roles are supported and shared among many individuals in the community.
 At East, leadership emerges from whomever is most knowledgeable for a given situation.
 Staff and administrators have learned to rely on each other to address critical problems as they emerge in the community.
 Distributed leadership expands accountability and voice to teachers, staff, students and families.
 This shift to a more horizontal and wider leadership structure too time for staff to learn and adopt.
 They talk about the experience in this video.